rmit-denominator/bloomsage-ml/README.md

 1. `font/`: This folder contains the fonts used in our client script's GUI mode.
 2. `notebooks/`: This folder contains all Jupyter Notebooks for this project and their exported plots in `notebooks/images/`.
 3. `scrape/`: This folder contains a scraping script to get more images from the internet for our dataset.
 All downloaded images will also be in this folder.
+4. `src/`: This folder contains the source code for this project.
-4. `classify.py`: Client script for classifying flower images using trained models.
+5. `src/model/classify.py`: Client script for classifying flower images using trained models.
-5. `recommend.py`: Client script for recommending flower images using trained models.
+6. `src/model/recommend.py`: Client script for recommending flower images using trained models.
-6. `requirements.txt`: Text file for `pip` installation of necessary packages for development environment.
+7. `requirements.txt`: Text file for `pip` installation of necessary packages for development environment.
-7. `.gitignore`: This file contains ignore VCS ignore rules.
+8. `.gitignore`: This file contains ignore VCS ignore rules.
-8. `README.md`: A text file containing useful reference information about this project, including how to run the algorithm.
+9. `README.md`: A text file containing useful reference information about this project, including how to run the algorithm.
-9. `LICENSE`: MIT
+10. `LICENSE`: MIT

 Additionally, these folders will be created during dataset fetching and model training: